jncraton/em9/README.md

 Find and replace in a file
 --------------------------

 Don't use em9.
-I'd recommend `sed -i s/needle/replacement/`
+I'd recommend `sed -i s/needle/replacement/g {filename}`

 Append content from a shell command
 -----------------------------------